 (livejournal.
 Feb 3, 2007.
 1:23am).
 Let me hop up on my soap box for a minute.
 Viacom Sues Youtube.

-In Overclocked, Cory Doctorow makes a statement which roughly paraphrases as this: we spend too much time worrying about how the internet will "negatively impact viability of media enterprises" and how it will hurt the poor little record companies; and not enough time asking ourselves how can we honestly take advantage of this new medium.
+In Overclocked, Cory Doctorow makes a statement which roughly paraphrases as this: we spend too much time worrying about how the internet will "negatively impact viability of media enterprises" and how it will hurt the record companies but not enough time asking ourselves how can we honestly take advantage of this new medium.
 I forget his comparison, but it is something like the television versus traditional cinemas.
 On one hand, TV is the biggest threat to cinemas out there.
 If media companies had stuck die hard to cinemas, and forced bootleggers and independent labels to use the TV, then you would get something like what you have right now.
 In that case, media eventually embraced TV, and we had a whole new era that was profitable for all.

 And that is legitimate, by the way.
 They invested in it, they should have the right to make money back from it.
 The problem I am noticing is that they are approaching it way too "traditionally".
 For them, it is clear cut case of making profits off of shows that include commercials, or DVD boxset sales, and how this being available for free cuts into projected profits.